Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

   <img src="images/Connectors_Page.jpeg" width =100% heigth=100%>
 </div>

- Click on add connectors on the top and select Mongo Atlas Source Connector and Give the approriate topic prefix as you wish and click on continue
+2.Click on add connectors on the top and select Mongo Atlas Source Connector and Give the approriate topic prefix as you wish and click on continue

   <div align="center">
   <img src="images/Mongo_Source_COnnector.jpeg" width =100% heigth=100%>
 </div>

-Now Give the approriate host name ,collection and database name which you will be able to find in mongoDB atlas account and click on create connector keeping rest of the configuration as default
+3.Now Give the approriate host name ,collection and database name which you will be able to find in mongoDB atlas account and click on create connector keeping rest of the configuration as default

  <div align="center">
   <img src="images/Mongo_Source_Details.jpeg" width =100% heigth=100%>
 </div>

-After few mins you should be able to see the connector successfully provisoned and events coming into input topic
+4.After few mins you should be able to see the connector successfully provisoned and events coming into input topic

 <div align="center">
   <img src="images/mongo_source_connector_success.jpeg.jpeg" width =100% heigth=100%>
 </div>

 ## Create KSQLDB Cluster

-One the left side as shown on the image click on KSQL tab and select create cluster myself option
+1.One the left side as shown on the image click on KSQL tab and select create cluster myself option
  <div align="center">
   <img src="images/KSQLDB_Homepage.jpeg" width =100% heigth=100%>
 </div>

-Now select global access and click on continue and give your cluster a name and change the cluster size to 4.
+2.Now select global access and click on continue and give your cluster a name and change the cluster size to 4.(Note:Download the API Key so that you can use the same key for the demo exercise)

  <div align="center">
   <img src="images/Global_Key.jpeg" width =100% heigth=100%>
 </div>

-It might take few mins to get provisoned ,after that please click on the cluster where you will be redirected the below page
+3.It might take few mins to get provisoned ,after that please click on the cluster where you will be redirected the below page

  <div align="center">
   <img src="images/AfterCreationKSQL.jpeg" width =100% heigth=100%>